What is Brand Equity?

 The influences brand equity has on your business:

-A) Premium Prices: A positive brand equity allows the company to ask for and set premium prices.
+Positive brand equity allows the company to ask for and set premium prices.
 People are willing to pay more for your product because they have high confidence in your brand’s ability to deliver.
-As such, consumers are willing to choose your product over your competitors’ even if it comes at a higher price.
+As such, consumers are willing to choose your product over your competitors even if it comes at a higher price.

-B) Publicity and Marketing: The best type of marketing comes from word of mouth.
+The best type of marketing comes from word of mouth.
 If customers have had a positive experience with your brand, they are likely to share this with their friends and family, creating publicity and buzz for the company.
-A positive brand equity also results in a loyal customer base with high customer retention, this lowers the amount of money a business has to spend in marketing efforts, increasing your profit margin.
+Positive brand equity also results in a loyal customer base with high customer retention, this lowers the amount of money a business has to spend on marketing efforts, increasing your profit margin.

-C) Expansion Opportunities: Positive brand equity can be transferred into line extensions allowing you to develop and expand your business.
-Products related to that brand or carry the same brand name will create the same awareness as the original product offering and consumers will be more willing to try it out.
+Positive brand equity can be transferred into line extensions allowing you to develop and expand your business.
+Products related to that brand or carrying the same brand name will create the same awareness as the original product offering and consumers will be more willing to try it out.

-D) Trade Leverage: With a positive and strong brand equity, comes the power of negotiation.
+With positive and strong brand equity, comes the power of negotiation.
 Partners, manufacturers, vendors and distributors are more willing to work with your brand and it also provides your brand with leverage to negotiate to bring manufacturing and operating costs down thereby increasing your bottom line.

 An example of a local business with a positive Brand Equity:

-Situated in Park Avenue Rochester Hotel, Cali is a restaurant who believes in providing new and exciting dining experiences to its hotel guests.
-One of many experiences include the first self-sustained food service robot in Singapore which delivers room service orders.
+Situated in Park Avenue Rochester Hotel, Cali is a restaurant that believes in providing new and exciting dining experiences to its hotel guests.
+One of many experiences includes the first self-sustained food service robot in Singapore which delivers room service orders.
 Tremendously increasing their brand equity, the initiative drove both local and international publicity and awareness for Cali as the place to experience innovative dining.

-On the other hand, negative brand equity has the complete opposite effect on the above points and in turn resulting in a low bottom line.
+On the other hand, negative brand equity has the complete opposite effect on the above points and in turn results in a low bottom line.

 An example of having a negative Brand Equity: